dariober/Java-cafe/SamTextViewer/README.md

 If for some reason the text formatting misbehaves, disable it with the `-nf` option.

-# Performance

-Alignment files are typically accessed very quickly but `SamTextViewer` becomes slow when the window size grows above a few hundreds of kilobases.
-Annotation files (bed, gff, gtf) are loaded in memory unless they are indexed with `tabix`.

 # TODO, FIXME etc

-* Parsing intercative args: Do not silently ignore invalid input!
-* Reading bed/annotation files: Skip blank lines?
 * Genomic coords are not checked against sam header!
 * When setting `-d 0 -m 0` parsing bam files should be made faster
 * If a sam header is available:
   ** Add option to print it
-  ** Add track showing the current position on the chromosome
 * Header ` ylim: NaN, NaN; max: 884.69; .= 44.0;` can be confusing.
 E.g. if ylim is not set it show NaN.